Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters

 \section{Abstract}

-The present paper explores the spectral cocycle defined in \cite{bufetov2020spectral} in the special case bijective substitutions on two letters, the most prominent examble being the Thue-Morse substitution.
-We derive an explicit sub-exponential behaviour of the deviations from the expected exponential behavior.
-Moreover, this sharp bounds will be exploited to prove the top Lyapunov exponent is greater or equal to the top exponent for the subshifts topological factors.
-In order to obtain such results for the substitutive subshifts factors, we define a special kind of sum, which is multiple version of the twisted Birkhoff sum.
-For the particular case the Thue-Morse substitution, we derive that the exponent is zero, we give an explicit sub-exponential bound for the tiwsted Birkhoff sums and the same for its subshifts topological factors.
+The present paper explores the spectral cocycle defined in \cite{bufetov2020spectral} in the special case of bijective substitutions on two letters, the most prominent example being the Thue-Morse substitution.
+We derive an explicit subexponential behaviour of the deviations from the expected exponential behavior.
+Moreover, these sharp bounds will be exploited to prove that the top Lyapunov exponent is greater or equal to the top exponent of the subshift topological factors after a renormalization.
+In order to obtain such results for the substitutive subshift factors, we define a special kind of sum, which is a multiple version of the twisted Birkhoff sum.
+For the particular case of the Thue-Morse substitution, we derive that the exponent is zero, we give an explicit subexponential bound for the twisted Birkhoff sums and we do the same for subshift topological factors.